 Medication Practice Standard.

 Correct!
-Nurses are responsible for administering medications and adhering to the ‘rights’ of medication administration: Right medication, Right client, Right dose, Right time, Right route, Right reason and Right documentation.
+Nurses are responsible for administering medications and adhering to the ‘rights’ and checks of medication administration: Right medication, Right client, Right dose, Right time, Right route, Right reason and Right documentation.
+(See the

 Medication Practice Standard).